Dog Fall Kills Three Passers-by, 1988

 A woman named Edith Sola, with streaks of grey coming through her long, glossy dark hair, peered across Rivadavia Avenue.
 Her mouth hung slack-jawed and her brown eyes twinkled in curiosity at the scene.

 She craned her head up to see the source of a child’s loud blubbering on a balcony thirteen stories up.
-Down at street level a crowd had gathered around directly below the balcony looking at… what, she wondered?
+Down at street level a crowd gathered directly below the balcony were gawping at something… what, she wondered?
 Her curiosity took over.

 The bus driver was making good time moving up the gears along Rivadavia Avenue, too good.

 He had about two seconds to react to a woman stepping out into the road obliviously.
-In vain he stamped the brake pedal as far down into the footwell as it would go and tugged on the steering wheel.
+Slamming the brake pedal as deep into the depths of the footwell as it would go, the driver seized the steering wheel and yanked it.
 The bus screeched; an ugly thump; a crack of bones and Sola’s body was hurled into the air sideways before slapping to the tarmac, motionless.

 Yet the catastrophic ripple effect of that bouncing ball wasn’t over.
 A gentleman had stepped out of a pharmacy in time to witness the small poodle slam into the elderly woman, killing both instantly.